Issafalcon/neotest-dotnet/README.md

 1. The `dotnet sdk` that is compatible with the current project is installed and the `dotnet` executable is on the users runtime path (future updates may allow customisation of the dotnet exe location)
 2. The user is running tests using one of the supported test runners / frameworks (see support grid)
 3. (For Debugging) `netcoredbg` is installed and `nvim-dap` plugin has been configured for `netcoredbg` (see debug config for more details)
-4. Requires [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) and the parser for C#.
+4. Requires [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) and the parser for C# or F#.

 # Installation